Why Workforce Plans Break Down: What Executive Decision-Makers Actually Need

 What Executive Decision-Makers Actually Need

 When Mark and Daniel talked about why workforce plans lose traction at the executive level, a clear pattern emerged.
-It is not that CFOs or Operations leaders dismiss the value of planning.
+It is not that CFOs or operations leaders dismiss the value of planning.
 The real issue is that planning often arrives in a form they cannot act on.

 Executives operate in a world defined by risk, stability, and trade-offs.
 They are responsible for budgets, headcount approvals, and the downstream impact of staffing decisions.
 If a plan does not help them make those decisions with confidence, it becomes noise instead of guidance.

 The first thing they look for is predictability.
 They are not evaluating whether the model is perfect.
-They are looking to see if the plan stays steady from week to week and whether the logic behind it is consistent.
+They want to see if the plan stays steady from week to week and whether the logic behind it is consistent.
 A plan that shifts too often signals uncertainty, and uncertainty is difficult to fund.

 They also look closely at assumptions.
 Executives want to understand what the plan relies on, what has changed since the last cycle, and what those changes mean for the organization.
 If assumptions are buried in spreadsheets or vary by team, leaders cannot rely on them.